system-zero/system-zero/data/docs/la.md

   println (forfun (10)) # this it will print (null) as the function it
   # didn't return a value.
 But functions always return a value and functions
-  # that didn't return a value, this value is `null` by default.
+  # that didn't return a value.
+This value is `null` by default.
 For C functions
   # this is guarranteed by the function signature, which is always a VALUE type.

   # now print the sum